xorpaul/g10k/README.md

         no output, defaults to false
   -retrygitcommands
-        if g10k should purge the local repository and retry a failed git command (clone or remote update) instead of failing -usecachefallback
+        if g10k should purge the local repository and retry a failed git command (clone or remote update) instead of failing -tags
+        to pull tags as well as branches -usecachefallback
         if g10k should try to use its cache for sources and modules instead of failing -usemove